thiendangit/thiendangit/README.md

 - 👋 Hi, I’m @thiendang
 - 👀 I'm a mobile developer with passion
-- 💞️ Content creation for spreading what I've learnt from my mistakes.💪
+- 💞️ Content creation for spreading what I've learnt from my mistakes